 - Or freeze for 2-3 months.

-- Reheat in a non-stick pan by gently bringing to a boil and simmering for 2-3 minutes until hot throughout.
-Add extra vegetable broth if necessary.
+- Reheat in a non-stick pan by gently bringing to a boil and simmering for 2-3 minutes until piping hot throughout.
+Add extra vegetable stock as necessary.

-- Replace the black eyed beans with any pulse such as pinto, kidney beans, chickpeas, etc.
+- Replace the black eyed beans with any cooked bean such as pinto, kidney beans, chickpeas, etc.

-- For a gluten-free stew use Tamari soy sauce, gluten-free plain flour or cornstarch/cornflour, and a gluten-free vegetable broth.
+- For a gluten-free stew use Tamari soy sauce, gluten-free plain flour or, and a gluten-free vegetable stock.
 Also check that your tomato ketchup and vegan mince is gluten-free.

 - To prepare in a slow cooker:

-- Add all the ingredients into the slow cooker [except frozen peas], but decrease the quantity of vegetable broth to 2 cups, or 500 millilitres.
-Cook on high for 4 hours.
+- Add all the ingredients into the slow cooker [except frozen peas], but decrease the quantity of vegetable stock to 2 cups, or 500 millilitres.
+Cook on high for about 4 hours or until the vegetables are soft.
 Alternatively, cook it for a longer period on the lower settings.
-Add the frozen peas for the last 20 minutes of cooking.
+Add the frozen peas for the last 45 minutes of cooking.

 - The precise cooking time will vary based on the size of the vegetable pieces.
 For instance, diced carrots and celery will cook faster than chunkier pieces, so if you're using larger chunks, adjust the cooking time accordingly.

-- If at the end of slow cooking, if the stew is too thick simply add a little extra vegetable broth.
-Or if the stew is too thin and you'd like to thicken it up then simply prepare a cornflour [cornstarch] slurry.
+- If at the end of slow cooking, the stew is too thick simply add a little extra vegetable stock.
+Or if the stew is too thin and you'd like to thicken it up then prepare a cornflour [cornstarch] slurry.
 We have an easy method for a cornstarch slurry over in the FAQ section of our Vegan 'chicken' Mango Curry recipe post.

 Nutrition